WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 - Elements – styling for bare HTML elements (like H1, A, etc.).
 These come with default styling from the browser so we can redefine them here.
 - Objects – class-based selectors which define undecorated design patterns, for example media object known from OOCSS
 - Components – specific UI components.
 This is where majority of our work takes place and our UI components are often composed of Objects and Components
-- Utilities – helper classes with ability to override anything which goes before in the triangle, eg. hide helper class
+- Utilities – helper classes with ability to override anything which goes before in the triangle.
+These should primarily be used for positional and minor cosmetic styling (eg bold, no-wrap, text-alignments etc).
+Every other kind of cosmetic styling should be done at the components layer.

 Therefore we structure our CSS directory in the following way, with each layer represented as a subfolder: